lamba-simran/Personalization-Theory-Recommender-Systems-Project/README.md

 Parameters:
 n_factors – The number of factors.
-Default is 100.
+Default is 100. <br />
 n_epochs – The number of iteration of the SGD procedure.
+Default is 20.<br />
-Default is 20. biased (bool) – Whether to use baselines (or biases).
+biased (bool) – Whether to use baselines (or biases).
 See note above.
+Default is True.<br />
-Default is True. init_mean – The mean of the normal distribution for factor vectors initialization.
-Default is 0. init_std_dev – The standard deviation of the normal distribution for factor vectors initialization.
-Default is 0.1. lr_all – The learning rate for all parameters.
-Default is 0.005. reg_all – The regularization term for all parameters.
-Default is 0.02. lr_bu – The learning rate for bubu.
+init_mean – The mean of the normal distribution for factor vectors initialization.
+Default is 0.<br />
+init_std_dev – The standard deviation of the normal distribution for factor vectors initialization.
+Default is 0.1.<br />
+lr_all – The learning rate for all parameters.
+Default is 0.005.<br />
+reg_all – The regularization term for all parameters.
+Default is 0.02.<br />
+lr_bu – The learning rate for bubu.
 Takes precedence over lr_all if set.
+Default is None.<br />
-Default is None. lr_bi – The learning rate for bibi.
+lr_bi – The learning rate for bibi.
 Takes precedence over lr_all if set.
+Default is None.<br />
-Default is None. lr_pu – The learning rate for pupu.
+lr_pu – The learning rate for pupu.
 Takes precedence over lr_all if set.
+Default is None.<br />
-Default is None. lr_qi – The learning rate for qiqi.
+lr_qi – The learning rate for qiqi.
 Takes precedence over lr_all if set.
+Default is None.<br />
-Default is None. reg_bu – The regularization term for bubu.
+reg_bu – The regularization term for bubu.
 Takes precedence over reg_all if set.
+Default is None.<br />
-Default is None. reg_bi – The regularization term for bibi.
+reg_bi – The regularization term for bibi.
 Takes precedence over reg_all if set.
+Default is None.<br />
-Default is None. reg_pu – The regularization term for pupu.
+reg_pu – The regularization term for pupu.
 Takes precedence over reg_all if set.
+Default is None.<br />
-Default is None. reg_qi – The regularization term for qiqi.
+reg_qi – The regularization term for qiqi.
 Takes precedence over reg_all if set.
+Default is None.<br />
-Default is None. verbose – If True, prints the current epoch.
+verbose – If True, prints the current epoch.
 Default is False.